etienne-chrp/dns-tls-proxy/README.md

 ## Description

-Most applications are not nativelly supporting DNS over TLS, the goal of this project is to create a proxy that will forward proxy unsecured DNS request to a secured DNS server.
+Most applications are not nativelly supporting DNS over TLS, the goal of this project is to create a proxy that will forward unsecured DNS request to a secured DNS server.

 ```
 +-----------+ DNS Query +-----------+ DNS Query +-----------+